dasarpai/old.dasarpai.github.io/_dsblog/2024-07-24-Dimensionality-Reduction-and-Visualization.md

 In many practical cases, starting with PCA and then using t-SNE on the reduced data can combine the strengths of both methods for effective visualization.

-## How will I know my dataset of 1000 samples and 80 features is complex of simple?
+## How will I know my dataset of 1000 samples and 80 features is complex or simple?

 Determining whether your dataset has complex, non-linear relationships or is relatively simple and linear can be approached through a combination of exploratory data analysis and applying different techniques to see how well they perform.
 Here are some steps and methods you can use to assess the complexity of your dataset: